 Applicability and General Prohibitions

-(1) Within designated nonattainment and maintenance areas, this division applies to owners and operators of proposed major sources and major modifications for the regulated pollutant(s) for which the area is designated nonattainment or maintenance.
+(1) Within designated nonattainment, transitional and maintenance areas, this division applies to owners and operators of proposed federal major sources and major modifications at federal major sources only for the regulated pollutant(s) for which the area is designated nonattainment, transitional, or maintenance.

-(2) Within attainment and unclassifiable areas, this division applies to owners and operators of proposed federal major sources and major modifications at federal major sources for the regulated pollutant(s) for which the area is designated attainment or unclassified.
+(2) Within attainment, unclassifiable, and potential nonattainment areas, this division applies to owners and operators of proposed federal major sources and major modifications at federal major sources.

-(3) Owners and operators of sources that do not meet the applicability criteria of sections (1) or (2) of this rule are subject to other Department rules, including Highest and Best Practicable Treatment and Control Required (OAR 340-226-0100 through 340-226-0140), Notice of Construction and Approval of Plans (340-210-0205 through 340-210-0250), ACDPs (OAR 340 division 216), Emission Standards for Hazardous Air Contaminants (OAR 340 division 244), and Standards of Performance for New Stationary Sources (OAR 340 division 238).
+(3) Owners and operators of sources that do not meet the applicability criteria of sections (1) or (2) of this rule are subject to OAR 340-224-0200 through 340-224-6000 (Minor New Source Review) and other DEQ rules, including Highest and Best Practicable Treatment and Control Required (OAR 340-226-0100 through 340-226-0140), Notice of Construction and Approval of Plans (340-210-0205 through 340-210-0250), ACDPs (OAR 340 division 216), Emission Standards for Hazardous Air Contaminants (OAR 340 division 244), and Standards of Performance for New Stationary Sources (OAR 340 division 238).

-(4) No owner or operator of a source that meets the applicability criteria of sections (1) or (2) of this rule may begin construction without having received an air contaminant discharge permit (ACDP) from the Department and having satisfied the requirements of this division.
+(4) No owner or operator of a source that meets the applicability criteria of sections (1) or (2) of this rule may begin construction without having received an air contaminant discharge permit (ACDP) from DEQ and having satisfied the requirements of this division.

 (5) Beginning May 1, 2011, the pollutant GHGs is subject to regulation if: